 Valldemossa, Deià, Sóller, Port de Sóller, Banyalbufar, and Fornalutx are the most recognized towns in the area.

-If you want more than a beach resort, why not pick Port de Soller which is a traditional Mallorcan town, in the foothills of the Serra Tramuntana mountains and its lush landscape contrasts with coastal areas.
+Port de Soller is a traditional Mallorcan town,located in the foothills of the Serra Tramuntana mountains and its lush landscape contrasts with coastal areas.

 A tram links the hill town with Port de Soller although you can walk down in 45 minutes if you wish; few bother to walk back up.
 It is linked to Palma by an old train with the station also an art gallery that is worth a visit.